genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/10_integration/08_data-pipeline/02_basics.md

 ### Declaring reusable map functions

-You can declare map and sink functions outside of the pipeline block and reuse these in your pipeline definition.
+You can declare map and sink functions outside the pipeline block and reuse these in your pipeline definition.
 These map functions look mostly the same but use a slightly different function name:

 ```kotlin
 val inboundMapper = buildInboundMap("mapper-name", TABLE_OBJECT) {